Hector

 “You’re as bad as Hector.”

-A white van was in front of Mr. Avery’s house when he returned.
+A white van was parked in front of Mr. Avery’s house when he returned.
 His weekly mow-and-blow service had begun work on his lawn, hardscape, and hedges.
 Mr. Avery walked up the driveway, then the gleam of something in the sun caught his eye.

 All three men were wearing aviator sunglasses.
 They looked identical to one another, and identical to the delivery driver.

-The man with the leaf blower turned both his body and the running leaf blower toward Mr. Avery.
+“What is this?”
+Mr. Avery walked across the lawn and approached the man with the leaf blower, who turned both his body and the running leaf blower toward Mr. Avery.
 The blast blew Mr. Avery’s coat open and he staggered backwards.
 Then the leaf blower operator turned around and headed straight for the van.

-Then Mr. Avery’s pocket computer chimed.
+His pocket computer chimed.

-“A package is approaching, Mr. Avery,” said Hector.
+“A package is approaching,” said Hector.

 “What are you doing, Mr. Avery?”
 Hector asked.

-“Mr. Avery.
-You seem distressed.
+“You seem distressed.
 Would you like me to schedule an appointment with your psychotherapist?”

-“No Hector.”
+“No, Hector.”

 “But it’s not the first time you’ve said something odd.”